Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Introduction

-Partial orders appear in a range of data-analytic settings.
+Posets appear in a range of data-analytic settings.
 In \citet{mogapi09} the data are edges in a directed graph.
-The edges are noisy observations of the relations in an underlying partial order and a partial order prior controls the number of relations in the order, like our focus on prior depth.
+The edges are noisy observations of the relations in an underlying poset representing information flow in a company, and a prior controls the number of relations in the order, like our focus on prior depth.
 This prior is not marginally consistent. \citet{mannila06} encode list data as a precedence matrix giving the proportion of times any pair of items appear in a given order.
-A partial order has a corresponding precedence matrix, estimated using random {\it linear extensions} (lists which are total orders respecting the partial order).
-The ``distance'' between lists and a partial order is the distance between their precedence matrices.
-The estimated partial order is a Bucket Order minimising this distance. \citet{arcagni22} has partial order data and a wider range of otherwise similar loss functions.
-They fit both partial orders and Bucket Orders.
+A poset has a corresponding precedence matrix, estimated using random {\it linear extensions} (lists which are total orders respecting the poset).
+The ``distance'' between lists and a poset is the distance between their precedence matrices.
+The estimated poset is a Bucket Order minimising this distance. \citet{arcagni22} has poset data and a wider range of otherwise similar loss functions.
+They fit both posets and Bucket Orders.